-In Year 3 in the MOC Cycle, LLSA is different.
-This year, some of the LLSA requirement is replaced by a Patient Safety and Communication course.
+In Year 3 in the first MOC Cycle, LLSA is different.
+In this year, some of the LLSA requirement is replaced by a Safety and Communication course.

-The Diplomate must read 15 articles and submit 60 questions.
+The Diplomate must read only 5 general articles and 10 subspecialty articles.
+The physician must submit a total of 20 answers from general articles and 40 answers from the subspecialty articles and answer a minimum of 80% correct.
 Additionally, Diplomates must take the Patient Safety and Communication course available on the Diplomate's Personal Page.
 These questions count toward determining the Pilot Program eligibility and meeting the 80% correct MOC LLSA requirement.